Skip to main content

 In Laure Prouvost’s meticulously constructed ‘legsicon’, objects and symbols are given unfamiliar and varied meanings.
 Across installation, tapestry, text, sculpture and video, they reappear time and time again, each afforded definitions that defy expected associations – but none is more prevalent than the octopus.
 Its languid tentacles are crystalised in bronze and glass; they curve around items, embracing Prouvost’s idiosyncratic vocabulary in their grasp.
 She often amalgamates the octopus with other creatures and objects, creating fantastical semantic hybrids.
 At times, they encroach across various surfaces, leaving their mark and infiltrating holes.

-Prouvost’s work revels in slips of language: the arbitrary nature of definition, modes of miscommunication and ideas lost in translation.
+Prouvost’s work relishes slips of language: the arbitrary nature of definition, miscommunication and ideas lost in translation.
 The artist often invokes a process of de-learning and undoing, attempting the seemingly impossible: to return the viewer to a pre-verbal state.
 As a ‘brain on the plate’, for Prouvost, the octopus comes to symbolise the slippery nature of language itself.
 It both disrupts linguistic convention and holds things together.
 In this artist commission, Prouvost traces the role and significance of the octopus in her recent practice.

 OCTOPUS